Connect with a certified trainer for free

 Non-operative treatment

-• Stabilizing the foot in a protective shoe or boot to relieve pressure on the big toe joint
+• Wearing a protective shoe or boot to stabilize the foot and reduce pressure on the big toe joint during healing.

-• Taping the big toe to the second and/or third toe to restrict motion
+• Taping the big toe to the second or third toe limits movement and prevents additional strain on the injured ligaments.

 Try these exercises to help address your condition: